Independence movement in Puerto Rico: American business

-Through the 1930s, U.S. banking interests and corporations expanded their control of lands throughout Latin America.

 Formation of the Nationalist Party

-The main political parties in Puerto Rico have supported a continuing relationship with the United States and been supported by the electorate.
-By the 1940s voters had elected a majority of Partido Popular Democrático (PPD) members in the legislature.
-In 1952 they voted by nearly 82% in support of the new constitution of the Estado Libre Associado or Commonwealth.
-Sixty years later, a majority of those who voted on the second question of a 2012 referendum, to indicate what type of arrangement they preferred, voted to seek admission as a state into the United States.
-61.16% voted for statehood, 33.34% voted for free association and 5.49% voted for independence.
-Hundreds of thousands of voters abstained from the question, so the proportion of voters for statehood was actually 45% of the total eligible electorate rather than a majority.

 In 1919, Puerto Rico had two major organizations that supported independence: the Nationalist Youth and the Independence Association.
 Also in 1919, José Coll y Cuchí, a member of the Union Party of Puerto Rico, left the party and formed the Nationalist Association of Puerto Rico.
 In 1922, these three political organizations joined forces and formed the Puerto Rican Nationalist Party, with Coll y Cuchi as party president.
 The party's chief goal was to achieve independence from the United States.
+This party contended that by international law, the Spanish had no authority under the Treaty of Paris to cede the island, as it was no longer theirs.
 In 1924 Dr. Pedro Albizu Campos joined the party and was named vice-president.

 On May 11, 1930, Pedro Albizu Campos was elected president of the Nationalist Party.
 Under his leadership, in the 1930s the party became the largest independence movement in Puerto Rico.
 But, after disappointing electoral outcomes and strong repression by the territorial police, by the mid-1930s Albizu opted against the electoral political process.
 He advocated violent revolution as the means to achieve independence.

 In 1932, the pro-independence Liberal Party of Puerto Rico was founded by Antonio R. Barceló.
 The Liberal Party's political agenda was the same as that of the original Union Party, urging independence for Puerto Rico.
 Among those who joined him in the "new" party were Felisa Rincón de Gautier and Ernesto Ramos Antonini.

 By 1932 Luis Muñoz Rivera's son, Luis Muñoz Marín, had also joined the Liberal Party.
 Muñoz Marín was eventually the first democratically elected Governor of Puerto Rico.

 During the 1932 elections, the Liberal Party faced the Alliance, then a coalition of the Republican Party of Puerto Rico and Santiago Iglesias Pantin's Socialist Party.
 Barceló and Muñoz Marín were both elected Senators.
 By 1936, differences between Muñoz Marín and Barceló began to surface, as well as between those followers who considered Muñoz Marín the true leader and those who considered Barceló as their leader.